 - Institution: Slowphilosophy

 - Project title: Study yield differences in a saffron field.

 - Project location: Spain

 Do you have a project ?

-Don´t hesitate to contact us with your actions to promote soil health recuperation and have access to the most advanced technology for functional soil analysis.
+We’re excited to hear about your efforts to promote soil health recuperation and offer access to the most advanced technology for functional soil analysis.